2019 ADVOCACY AGENDA

 10. Support efficient, affordable, and reliable power production for Interior Alaska.

-The Chamber supports health care reform that expands affordable access to meaningful coverage and improves quality of health care.
+The Chamber supports health care reform that expands affordable access to meaningful coverage.
 The Chamber is focused on promoting education and awareness opportunities that will help businesses address health care costs as well as promoting effective private sector solutions to address these challenges.
 The Chamber encourages reforms to the Affordable Care Act (ACA) that provide relief to employers and employees.
-The health care system in its current form is unsustainable, absent significant reform.

 Points of focus include: